wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 		- Discard an ally's rations.
 		- Sabotage an ally's armor: -2 AC (they only realize after being attacked)
 		- You alert enemies to your position.

+### Bond

+Every short or long rest, spending time with an ally has a 1:2 chance of relieving 1 of their insanity levels.
+You can only use this feature once per short rest, with one ally.

 ## Bleeding